henspace/text2lesson-docs/docs/writing/writing-lessons.md

 1. Make sure you include a title at the top of the file.
 This should be written using the title [metadata](./metadata) like this: `title: my title here`.
 1. Save it to your local file system.
-1. From the home page of _Text2Lesson_, select `Open lesson from file system`.
+1. From the home page of _RapidQandA_, select `Open lesson from file system`.
 1. Browse to select the required lesson.
 1. From the lesson summary, select `Play lesson`.